OISF/suricata/doc/userguide/performance/tcmalloc.rst

 Tcmalloc
 ========

-‘tcmalloc’ is a library Google created as part of the google-perftools suite for improving memory handling in a threaded program.
-It’s very simple to use and does work fine with Suricata.
+'tcmalloc' is a library Google created as part of the google-perftools suite for improving memory handling in a threaded program.
+It's very simple to use and does work fine with Suricata.
 It leads to minor speed ups and also reduces memory usage quite a bit.